astridx/meinblog/content/posts/joomla/47joomla-template-lighthouse.en.md

   - Joomla
 ---

 The template is ready.
 Now you want to make sure that it does not contain any errors.
-Then take a look at [Lighthouse](https://developers.google.com/web/tools/lighthouse).
+Then take a look at [Lighthouse](https://developers.google.com/web/tools/lighthouse)[^developers.google.com/web/tools/lighthouse].
 This is a browser plug-in and an audit tool developed in Google Chrome with which the loading time of a website can be examined and optimised.
-In addition to the structure of HTML, CSS and JavaScript files, it also takes into account the integration of images and the cache settings of the website.
+In addition to the structure of HTML, CSS and JavaScript files, it also takes into account the integration of images and the cache settings of the website.<!-- \index{Google Lighthouse} --><!-- \index{template!performance, accessibility, best practice, seo, pwa} -->

 ## Google Lighthouse